STRATA: A Name-and-Geography Race Inference Model for Fair Lending and Housing Equity Applications: Conclusion

+A companion paper applies STRATA to 2.26 million NYC residential deed transactions (1966--2025) to decompose homeownership transfer patterns by race \citep{ChalavadiPastorLeitch2026}.
+The framing above also clarifies the role of STRATA within a larger measurement pipeline. \citet{Xin2026} show that proxy misclassification distorts regression-based disparity estimates through a confusion-matrix mixing of group effects, and identify, as an open direction, audit methods that explicitly model or correct the correlated proxy errors arising from geographic and socioeconomic structure.
+STRATA addresses the upstream half of this problem by reducing the majority-class absorption (White FPR) that drives the shrinkage they characterize.
+A companion uncertainty quantification tool (CREST) is described in a separate paper \citep{CRESTinprep}.

 The authors caution regarding the use of these predictive models.
-While we have achieved higher accuracy, these models are not sufficiently accurate to aid in decisions regarding any one individual record.
-Using these methods in a transactional process to identify race for decision-making purposes would be reckless.
-However, these models can be reasonably applied post-transaction on an aggregated population to assess the fairness and equity of the transactional process against a qualified benchmark.
+While STRATA achieves higher accuracy than existing methods, these models are not sufficiently accurate to aid in decisions regarding any one individual record.
+Using these methods in a transactional process to identify race for individual decision-making would be reckless.
+However, these models can be reasonably applied post-transaction on an aggregated population to assess the fairness and equity of the transactional process against a qualified benchmark---the use case for which STRATA was designed.

-In an upcoming paper, the authors will apply these models to New York State real estate data to demonstrate how to calculate relevant values by race and compare them with a fair benchmark.
-We also introduce a new method developed to reduce reliance on Ground Truth data when drawing conclusions from the application of these, and any other predictive models, on sufficiently sized aggregated datasets.
+\impact{STRATA is designed to improve the measurement of demographic disparities where self-reported race and ethnicity are missing, a setting that arises throughout fair-lending, fair-housing, and civil-rights enforcement.
+The intended positive impact is a reduction in the socioeconomically correlated misclassification that causes prevailing proxy methods such as BISG to understate true disparities: by learning a discriminative name--geography interaction rather than applying neighborhood composition as a fixed Bayesian prior, STRATA lowers one important form of majority-class absorption (the White false positive rate) that can contribute to downward bias in measured disparities, and---as the aggregate-recovery and disparity analyses of Section~\ref{sec:aggregate} indicate---probability-based aggregation from STRATA recovers group totals more accurately than STRATA hard-label aggregation and reproduces the illustrative PPP outcome gap more closely than the hard-label estimates examined.
+More accurate aggregate measurement can help regulated institutions and regulators identify fair-lending exposure that current methods miss.

+These same capabilities carry risks that warrant explicit limits.
+Race and ethnicity imputation can be misused to make or justify decisions about individuals, to target or profile groups, or to manufacture the appearance of compliance while masking discriminatory practice.
+We emphasize that STRATA's outputs are probabilistic population-level estimates and are not sufficiently accurate for individual-level decisions; using them in any transactional process to assign race to a specific person would be both technically unsound and ethically impermissible.
+Imputation models can also encode and propagate biases present in their training data (here, voter-registration and Census sources), and accuracy varies across groups and geographies.
+Appropriate use is confined to post-hoc, aggregate fairness assessment against a qualified benchmark, with transparency about uncertainty and group-specific error rates.
+We discuss these constraints in the body of the paper and recommend that any deployment be accompanied by documented governance over permitted uses.}